 Here are each hosting account's capabilities per database:

 The most accurate way of checking each database's size is to check its physical size on the server.
-This method may seem a bit complex for most users, so cPanel has trivialized it by implementing the MySQL® Databases functionality and made clients' lives easier.
+This method may seem a bit complex for most users, so cPanel has trivialized it by implementing the MySQL® Databases functionality and has made clients' lives easier.
 To access it, you need to access the cPanel service of your Web hosting account with us.

 If you are not sure how to do so, please visit our How to access the cPanel tutorial.